 After high school, I spent a year volunteering in a poor town in the south of Israel.
 Later, I moved to Seattle to pursue my bachelors in Bioengineering at the University of Washington, where I also worked for several years in microbiology and genetics research.

 Enjoying the science, but missing the human touch, I was excited to change careers into medicine and attended the University of Washington School of Medicine.
 I love the Pacific Northwest and am excited to continue living here.
 I am passionate about nutrition, wellness, people’s stories and social determinants of health.
+After graduation from residency, I plan to stay in this area for my practice.

 Outside of medicine, I enjoy spending time with friends and family, laughing, traveling and learning about different customs and cultures, hiking, snowshoeing, skiing, camping, board games and photography.